shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

     <aside class="notes">
         <b>As Angular developers we use the template tag all the time without knowing it.</b>
         <ul>
-            <li>The ngIf directive here wraps the element inside a template tag so it is not rendered by the browser.</li>
+            <li>The ngIf directive here wraps the element inside a template tag so it is not rendered by the browser by default.</li>
             <li>It is the same for *ngFor & *ngSwitch</li>
         </ul>
     </aside>